Skandia Award 2020 "Stock Returns and Federal Reserve Communications"

 The study of almost 30,000 entries in calendars of Federal Reserve governors (including the chair) reveals that policy-maker interactions – specifically calls/meetings with Federal Reserve Bank presidents – are most closely linked to stock returns.
 Media interactions on days with governor-president interactions emerge as a central avenue for informal Federal Reserve communication.
 The use of informal communication may be driven by policy-maker disagreeement, with each policy maker seeking to affect market expectations to gain an upper hand in policy negotiations.
 From an asset pricing perspective, since the times of governor-president interactions are not publicly known ahead of time, the effect of the Fed on the stock market appears to reflect unexpectedly positive policy news rather than a risk premium for Fed policy news.

-Professor Vissing-Jorgensen will present her findings during a digital talk, followed by a Q&A moderated by Professor Magnus Dahlquist, The Swedish House of Finance at the Stockholm School of Economics.
+Professor Vissing-Jorgensen presented her findings during a digital talk, followed by a Q&A moderated by Professor Magnus Dahlquist, The Swedish House of Finance at the Stockholm School of Economics.